-School rules can be found in the Student Code of Conduct.
-Your school district's Code of Conduct should have been given to your child upon entry into school and orientation to the Student Code of Conduct should be held at the beginning of each school year.
+School rules can be found in the Student

+Code of Conduct.
+A copy of your district's code of conduct should have been given to your child upon entry into school and orientation to the student code of conduct should be held at the beginning of each school year.

-If you do not have a copy of the Code of Conduct, ask your child's school for a copy or access it online at the school, district or Delaware Department of Education websites.
+If you do not have a copy of the code of conduct, ask your child's school for a copy or access it online in two places: